konfuzio-ai/konfuzio-sdk/docs/web/api-v3.md

 ### OCR Text extraction

-During evaluation of both project settings and file, we also process OCR extraction
+During evaluation of both Project settings and file, we also process OCR extraction.

 1. We use the chosen engine on the pre-processed file.
-    1. If "Embedding and OCR" is chosen, internally we check which processing type is the most suitable, and use either Embedding or OCR
+    1. If "Embedding and OCR" is chosen, internally we check which processing type is the most suitable, and use either Embedding or OCR.
     2. Depending on chosen processing type, some pre-processing may be done:
-        1. Convert non-PDF Documents to a [PDF](https://dev.konfuzio.com/web/api.html#pdfs) that is being used here
+        1. Convert non-PDF Documents to a [PDF](https://dev.konfuzio.com/web/api.html#pdfs) that is being used here.
-        2. Convert PDF to text (in case of embeddings)
+        2. Convert PDF to text (in case of embeddings).
-    3. If some sort of PDF corruption is detected, within our ability we attempt to repair the PDF
+    3. If some sort of PDF corruption is detected, within our ability we attempt to repair the PDF.
-    4. If the PDF or TIFF is multi page (and valid) we split the document in pages and process each page separately
+    4. If the PDF or TIFF is multi page (and valid) we split the document in pages and process each page separately.
-2. We check whether auto-rotation was chosen when the precise OCR engine is used]
+2. We check whether auto-rotation was chosen when the precise OCR engine is used.
     1. If rounded angle correction was chosen, we rotate the image to the nearest 45/90 degrees.
     2. If exact angle rotation was chosen, we rotate the image at its exact angle rotation value.
-3. We attempt to extract the text from (either ocr, embedded or both)
+3. We attempt to extract the text from (either OCR, embedded or both).
-    1. OCR may fail because text on the document is technically unreadable, the file is corrupted or empty and cannot be repaired
+    1. OCR may fail because text on the Document is technically unreadable, or because the file is corrupted or empty and cannot be repaired.
-    2. OCR may fail because engine does not support the text language
+    2. OCR may fail because the engine does not support the text language.

 Finally, we return you the extracted text.